 Lavender is grown in many parts of the world because of its uses in floristry, health, beauty, aromatherapy, and more.
 This versatility, and the charming aesthetics, ensure these blooms continue to gain popularity more than ever.

 You can also propagate lavender easily at home to multiply your collection or gift to friends and loved ones.
 To date, hundreds of lavender cultivars are available, but the most common types include the following:

 English Lavenders (Lavandula angustifolia)

-English lavender, dubbed as the true lavender, is the most grown and one of the most fragrant types of lavender plants.
-Renowned for its recognizable scent and the best essential oils, this Lavandula species flaunts dainty flowers in various shades (from violet to purple, pale lavender, and dusty pink).
-The plant grows up to two to three feet in height and blooms in early summer.
+English lavender, dubbed the true lavender plant, is the most commonly grown and one of the most fragrant types of lavender plants.
+Renowned for its recognizable scent and the best essential oils, this Lavandula species flaunts dainty flowers in various shades.
+The plant grows up to three feet in height and blooms in early summer.

 Best English lavender varieties to grow:

-One of the most common lavender varieties is the English lavender ‘Hidcote.’
+One of the most common lavender cultivars is ‘Hidcote.’
 It boasts silvery-gray leaves and aromatic, dark purple-blue flowers.
 These famed lavenders grow up to 20 inches tall and bloom in late spring or summer.

-Like Hidcote lavenders, ‘Munstead’ lavenders are also famous for their strong fragrance.
+Like Hidcote lavenders, ‘Munstead’ lavender is also famous for its strong fragrance.
 These plants have compact growth, silvery foliage, and violet-purple blooms.
 They grow up to 18 inches tall.

 Other popular varieties of English lavenders include: